 The core courses required of all MA students are ECON 500, 501, and 508 (microeconomics); ECON 502 and 503 (macroeconomics); and ECON 580, 581, and 582 (econometrics).
 MA students must obtain a grade 2.70 or better in each of these core courses.
-Core courses may be repeated one time to bring up a deficient grade to the required level.
-The core course requirements must be satisfied within two years of entering the graduate program.
+Core courses may be repeated only one time to bring up a deficient grade to the required level; failure to pass a core course at the second attempt will result in removal from the MA program.
+The core course requirements must be satisfied within two years of entering the graduate program (see timeline on page 2).